syncfusion-content/windowsforms-docs/WindowsForms/SfCalendar/navigation.md

 ## Navigation through keyboard

-`SfCalendar` control allows to navigate from one view to other views through keyboard by pressing the `CTRL + UP` in Backward direction or `CTRL + DOWN` keys in Forward direction.
-SfCalendar allows to navigate between different cells in the same view by pressing navigation arrows.
+`SfCalendar` control allows to navigate from one view to other views through keyboard by pressing the `CTRL + UP` in backward direction or `CTRL + DOWN` keys in forward direction.
+SfCalendar allows to navigate between different cells in the same view by pressing navigation arrows. `CTRL + LEFT` and `CTRL + RIGHT` arrow keys to navigate to previous or next month of calendar.

 ## Navigation through touch

-Navigation between next or previous range of dates for the current view in the calendar can be done by panning on thh calendar view. `SfCalendar` control allows to navigate from one view by tap the header of calendar.
+Navigation between next or previous range of dates for the current view in the calendar can be done by panning on the calendar view. `SfCalendar` control allows to navigate from one view to other view by tap the header of calendar.
 Tapping cell from the view navigate back to next available view in `ViewMode`.

 ## Handle view change